Climate and Average Weather Year Round in Texas City Texas, United States

 The average hourly wind speed in Texas City experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 8.2 months, from October 3 to June 10, with average wind speeds of more than 9.9 miles per hour.
-The windiest day of the year is April 3, with an average hourly wind speed of 11.7 miles per hour.
+The windiest month of the year in Texas City is April, with an average hourly wind speed of 11.6 miles per hour.

 The calmer time of year lasts for 3.8 months, from June 10 to October 3.
-The calmest day of the year is August 15, with an average hourly wind speed of 8.1 miles per hour.
+The calmest month of the year in Texas City is August, with an average hourly wind speed of 8.2 miles per hour.

 The predominant average hourly wind direction in Texas City varies throughout the year.